SimonPickRUB/bachelor-thesis/README.md

 Algorithm that searches for matches of neutrino hotspots and blazars from a catalog
 <br /> <br />
 Neutrino Histograms: <br />
-Visualizations and data cleaning of the IceCube neutrino data (includes clustering of data into hotspots).
+Visualizations and data cleaning of the IceCube neutrino data (includes clustering of data into hotspots)